woocommerce/woocommerce-blocks/docs/third-party-developers/extensibility/rest-api/extend-rest-api-add-custom-fields.md

 ### 3. Setting custom checkout data

-We can set the added field data to passe it to the `wc/store/checkout` endpoint when processing orders using the function `setExtensionData`:
+We can set the added field data to send it to the `wc/store/checkout` endpoint when processing orders using the function `setExtensionData`:

 ```JavaScript
 setExtensionData(